Vallabh-1504/scrypt-password/README.md

 - **It's slow by design.** Without native bindings, the bcrypt key derivation is done in JS — making it significantly slower than the native version.
 - **The bcrypt algorithm itself is aging.** It's based on the Blowfish cipher designed in 1999.
 Its memory requirements are fixed (very low by modern standards), meaning it's **not memory-hard** — modern GPUs and ASICs can brute-force it in parallel relatively efficiently.
+- **Blocks the event loop.** Because `bcryptjs` is pure JavaScript, the key derivation runs entirely on the main thread.
+For the duration of the hash, Node's event loop is frozen — no incoming requests are handled, no I/O events.
+At the default cost factor (10), `bcryptjs` takes **~250–400ms** per hash on a typical server.
+At the production-recommended cost factor (12), that climbs to **~1–2 seconds** — meaning every login or registration request stalls the entire process for up to two seconds.

 ### Why `scrypt`?